Skip to content

 :doneKeeper.ready/1 returned empty.
 Logs wave summary, broadcasts {:wave_complete, stats}, closes session, returns to :idle.

-Waves keep running until br ready returns empty:
+Waves keep running until the ready-quanta query returns empty:

 Wave 1:

-Burst 3: [br ready returns empty] --> wave done
+Burst 3: [ready query returns empty] --> wave done

-A BeadRun is a passive data structure tracking a bead through its pipeline:
+A QuantumRun is a passive data structure tracking a quantum through its pipeline:

 pipeline: %Pipeline{name: "default", stages: [...]},